-It feels like your husband hates you.
-The feeling is terrible; many people have been through this.
-Living with someone, sharing your life with him, and feeling resentment gets your last nerve.
+It feels tough times when your husband hates you.
+The feeling signs your husband hates you are terrible.
+Many people have been through this.
+Living under the same roof with a husband who hates you, spending time under the same roof, sharing your life with him, not everything, and feeling resentment gets your last nerve.

-Everything seems to be going well, and you’re ready to plan your future together.
-But then he starts getting on your case about petty things, or maybe he’s always picking fights with you and never backs down.
+Everything seems to be going well, and you’re ready to plan your future and spend time together.
+But then he starts getting on your case about all the petty things, or maybe he’s always picking fights with someone whose partner hates you and never backs down.

 Even the good times tend to become tainted by a sense of loathing that lingers like cigarette smoke in an old bar.